ivirshup/anndata-paper/paper.md

 \label{fig:ecosystem}
 ](figures/fig2_ecosystem.pdf)

-Within HDF5 and zarr, we could not find a standard for sparse arrays and DataFrames.
+Within HDF5 and zarr, we could not find a standard for sparse matrices and `DataFrame` objects.
-To account for this, we define a schema for these types, which specify how these elements can be read from disk to memory.
+To account for this, we defined a schema for these types, which specifies how these elements can be read from disk to memory.
-These specifications are versioned and stored in an internal registry, which evolves with the project while maintaining the ability to access older data.
-Like the `AnnData` object itself, the on-disk representations of these types closely mirror their in-memory representation.
+This schema is versioned and stored in an internal registry, which evolves with anndata while maintaining the ability to access older versions.
-Compressed sparse matrices (CSR and CSC format) are stored as a collection of three arrays, `data`, `indices`, and `indptr`, while tabular data is stored in a columnar format.
+On-disk formats within this schema closely mirror their in-memory representations: Compressed sparse matrices (CSR, CSC) are stored as a collection of three arrays, `data`, `indices`, and `indptr`, while tabular data is stored in a columnar format.

 # The ecosystem